-What is the definition of Public Blockchain?
+What Is A Public Blockchain?

-You can download the protocol anytime and you will not have to get any permission from anyone.
-The public blockchains portray the ideal model that made the tech so lucrative.
 Thus, it’s completely decentralized, no single organization controls the ecosystem.
 Whereas a private blockchain can be changed and altered by the owning organization.

 It’s like that definition of democracy – of the people, by the people and for the people!